lassebunk/dynamic_sitemaps/README.md

 DynamicSitemaps.configure do |config|
   # Default is Google and Bing
   config.search_engine_ping_urls << "http://customsearchengine.com/ping?url=%s"

-  # Which URLs to tell the search engines about
-  config.sitemap_ping_urls = ["http://www.domain.com/sitemap.xml"]

   # Or dynamically, to ensure that the sites are loaded on each call
   # and not just when the initializer is first run